criticalPathway/criticalPathway/README.md

-This is the github of Artur.
+This is the github of Art.

 Allegedly I've been using this site for both professional and personal projects since 2013.
 Consequently, there is a lot of code here of very variable quality and relevance.